-The Local Boys are a band that has been waiting for the appellation "Americana", as "Bluegrass" just doesn't cover the material they do.
-While all members of The Local Boys have deep roots in traditional music, they also have a love for the musical styles that influenced and evolved from old time, country, and bluegrass.
+The Local Boys is a band that has been waiting for the label "Americana", as "Bluegrass" just doesn't cover the material they do.
+With all members of The Local Boys having deep roots in traditional music, they have a love for the musical styles that influenced and evolved from old time, country, and bluegrass.

 The Local Boys are fairly standard in their acoustic instrumental arrangement.
 Guitar, Bass, Banjo, Dobro and Mandolin.
-They can accommodate as a duo act, all the way to a large production band!
+Additional instruments are available upon request including fiddle, classical violin, classical cello, additional guitar, and percussion.
+They can accommodate as a duo, all the way to a large production band!
 They have four superb vocalists, who sing lead, as well as harmonies.
 This gives them an unparalleled ability to find the perfect combination of voices to render any song.
-They also have an accomplished cellist, for solo or accompanied performances, perfect for the seating of guests, wedding ceremonies, and more!

 And "LIKE" them on Facebook!